HemSarz/Terraform-AzureDevOps-3StagePipeline/README.md

 Use the `preconfigres.ps1` script to automate this process.

-The script performs the following actions:
+The script will:
-1. Creates a `service principal` with the required permissions.
+1. Create a `service principal` with the required permissions.
-2. Creates an `Azure Resource Group` and `Storage Account` for the Terraform backend.
+2. Create an `Azure Resource Group` and `Storage Account` for the Terraform backend.
-3. Creates a `Key Vault` and sets access policies for the service principal.
+3. Create a `Key Vault` and sets access policies for the service principal.
-4. Creates and stores the `Azure DevOps Service Connection` details and other required secrets in the Key Vault.
+4. Create and stores the `Azure DevOps Service Connection` details and other required secrets in the Key Vault.
 5. Create an grant for the `Azure DevOps Service Connection` to access Azure using the `SPN`.
-6. Creates an `Project` to deploy the infrastructure.
+6. Create an `Project` to deploy the infrastructure.
-7. Creates an `Repository` which stores all the files needed to create the Azure infrastructure.
+7. Create an `Repository` which stores all the files needed to create the Azure infrastructure.
-6. Creates two `Pipelines` which will be used to create and destroy the infrastructure.
+6. Create two `Pipelines` which will be used to create and destroy the infrastructure.
-7. Creates and updates a `Variable group` to store `Key Vault secrets` to be used by the pipeline.
+7. Create and updates a `Variable group` to store `Key Vault secrets` to be used by the pipeline.

 ##### Link the `variable group` to the Azure Key Vault
    1. In the Azure DevOps project > `Pipelines` > `Library`.